NewDay-Data/scilint/README.md

 * `scilint_tidy`: run an in-place opinionated flavour of [nbQA](https://github.com/nbQA-dev/nbQA) to tidy up your ntoebooks
 * `scilint_lint`: inspect the notebooks for potential quality correlates and report on the findings
 * `scilint_build`: the build command for notebooks: ensuring they all run, pass their tests and meet a consistent style/quality standard

+# Development

+Clone the repository and run an editable pip install `pip install -e .`.

 # Contributing